 B.M., percussion performance, Oberlin Conservatory of Music; M.M., percussion performance, Temple University.
 Studied with: Alan Abel, Chris Deviney, Angela Zator Nelson, Michael Rosen, Jamey Haddad.
-Orchestral experience: Boston Symphony Orchestra, St. Louis Symphony Orchestra, Kansas City Symphony, Delaware Symphony, New World Symphony.
-Additional studies: Tanglewood Music Center Fellow, National Orchestral Institute, Aspen Music Festival.
-Teaching experience: Settlement Music School.
+Performance experience: St. Louis Symphony, Kansas City Symphony, Baltimore Symphony Orchestra, Philadelphia Orchestra, Boston Symphony Orchestra, Delaware Symphony Orchestra, Opera Philadelphia.
+Teaching experience: Delaware State University.

 ALESSANDRA CUFFARO, WB

 First Degree, violin performance, Corelli Conservatory (Italy); Second Degree, chamber music, Santa Cecilia Conservatory (Italy); Artist Diploma, University of Denver.
 She is the first Italian woman who ever performed the Paganini's 24 Capricci in one concert, the most difficult book for violin solo ever written.
 Former professor of violin at the Palestrina Conservatory in Cagliari.